 Parts of Fuel Supply System in Petrol Engine

 Here, the fuel flows to the engine under gravitational force.

-In a gravity system, the fuel storage tank is placed at a higher level than cylinder head.
+In a gravity system, the fuel storage tank is placed at a higher level than the cylinder head.

 This system doesn’t require a fuel pump.

-In Pressure System, the fuel tank is placed at a lower level than the petrol engine head.
+In a Pressure System, the fuel tank is placed at a lower level than the petrol engine head.

 Sometimes away from the petrol engine also.

 For example, motor cars, trucks, etc. Keep the fuel tank away from the hot engine.